|Sweet wine via my Instagram

 After a jovial and quite comical 30 minute interactive discussion, the floor was open to questions.
 The standing room crowd was serenaded with jazzy and pop tunes by The Green Project, sipped on sweet Rieslings and enjoyed tasty passed canapés.
 The energy was quite chill, very supportive, and intriguing.
 Most fun for me was bumping into mentor and former dean of admissions at Georgetown Law, Everette Bellamy, where I did a law program.
 I finished the night after grazing through the small exhibit on the top level of the store.
 This is one of my favorites:

-Also, for my Atlanta friends, several of Gordon Parks’ most favored works will be on display through March 29th, 2013 at the Arnika Dawkins Gallery located at 4600 Cascade Rd SW in Atlanta.
+, 2013 at the Arnika Dawkins Gallery located at 4600 Cascade Rd SW in Atlanta.
 Check out.
 I hear the exhibit it pretty fabulous.
-Support the arts!
+Support the arts! th

 Eat well, love unapologetically, pray with true intention, and take care of yourself.